 - Make notes before every parent-teacher conference for every child individually.
 This way you’d know your talking points well and would cover every area that needs attention.

 - Remember to talk about both – the areas of strength and weaknesses.
 This way a parent will know what their kid is good at and where he needs support to improve.

 “Marissa is showing great progress in learning the alphabet.
 Maybe tonight you guys can do a little exercise and see how many she recalls.”

 “Jack is slightly struggling with catching up with the stories I’ve been reading to the class.
 It would probably help him remember better if you could take him through the stories and ask questions about the same later at home.“

-> Talking to children while riding to and from school or other places, getting to know what’s or their mind.
+- Talking to children while riding to and from school or other places, getting to know what’s on their minds.
 This could be a nice way to get to know whether they are excited or anxious about anything in particular.

-> Visit libraries, museums, and parks together.
+- Visit libraries, museums, and parks together.
 These places are a hub of knowledge.
-Trips to these spots can help children get familiar to nature, to history, and most importantly to ideas.
+Trips to these spots can help children get familiar with nature, history, and most importantly ideas.

 “You can help Nicole practice the letter “N” while writing her name.
 A fun way to do this could be coming up with different words that start with the letter.”

 “Lisa showed quite an interest in this book today.
 It is about animals.
 Maybe you can help her discover more by getting her familiar with other books about animals.
 Observe how she responds to this and let me know.”

 Positive parent-child relationships require effective communication.
 It fosters mutual understanding and trust.
 You’ll all be better able to work together to improve children’s wellness and development if you work in cooperation with parents.
 As a result, one of your goals in every interaction with your parents should be to enhance your relationship with them.
 Illumine is offering a free 11-day trial of their software so you can easily manage your leads.
 To improve your preschool marketing game, sign up for a free trial today.